You can probably imagine Maria’s surprise when she received the news from her father about her omega-3 levels in the video you just watched.

 The effects of low levels typically go unnoticed, and most doctors aren’t even aware that an accurate test exists to measure omega-3 status.

-As part of a consumer-sponsored research project, directed by GrassrootsHealth, the Vitamin D and Omega-3 Index Test is a third party, combined test kit that measures both vitamin D3 and omega-3 blood levels.
+As part of a consumer-sponsored research project, directed by GrassrootsHealth, the Vitamin D & Omega-3 Index Test is a third party, combined test kit that measures both vitamin D3 and omega-3 blood levels.

 The goal of this worldwide research project is to gather information on the population’s vitamin D and omega-3 levels to better understand these nutrients and their deficiencies.

-By participating in this project, which analyzes yours and other’s test results (anonymously, of course), you not only find out your own levels but you also provide researchers with the opportunity to learn more about vitamin D and omega-3 in the population.
+By participating in this project, which analyzes yours and other’s test results (anonymously, of course), you not only find out your own levels but you also provide researchers with the opportunity to learn more about Vitamin D & Omega-3 In the population.
 Plus, you get to be a part of an important initiative to help end vitamin D and omega-3 deficiencies.

 And because this test measures your serum vitamin D3 levels at the same time as your omega-3 levels, you don’t need to do two separate tests.
 You save time and money!

 “My Omega-3 Levels Are Low.
 Now What?”

 Ideally, you want your omega-3 index to be above 8 percent.
 If you’re below 8 percent, increase your omega-3 intake and retest until you find the dosage that allows you to reach and maintain an ideal level.

 How much omega-3s do you need if you’re low?